A ‘White Civil Rights Rally’ Is Planned For The Anniversary Of The Deadly Charlottesville Protests

 A “White Civil Rights Rally” has been given approval and will take place in Washington on the anniversary of last summer’s deadly “Unite the Right” rally in Charlottesville, Virginia, New York Magazine is reporting.

-Jason Kessler, the man who organized the Charlottesville rally to protest the removal of a Confederate memorial, applied for, and received, permission from the National Park Service to hold an event “protesting civil rights abuse in Charlottesville Va / white civil rights rally.”
+Jason Kessler, the man who organized the Charlottesville rally to protest the removal of a Confederate memorial, applied for and received permission from the National Park Service to hold an event “protesting civil rights abuse in Charlottesville Va / white civil rights rally.”
 A preliminary outline of the event suggests that participants will meet at an as-yet-unspecified place in Washington (that will be determined by D.C. police), walk to Lafayette Square, across the street from the White House, and then return to the meeting point.
 Kessler says on his application that he expects about 400 people to attend.

 The event will take place on August 11 and 12, the same dates when, in 2017, the “Unite the Right” rally in Charlottesville turned deadly.